Shooting of Jason Harley Kloepfer: Reactions

 On January 20, 2023, Kloepfer stated that he was "physically doing better", but he and his wife were mentally "not so good", "out of state for fear of our lives since I got out the hospital".
 He described the incident as a "horrible nightmare" and called his charges "completely wrong".

 Video of the shooting received international attention.
 The surveillance footage has circulated online, including on YouTube, with one video receiving almost 100,000 views by the end of January 2023.
 Greek media outlet To Vima described the incident as another scandal of police brutality in the United States, and noted social media outrage over the police's use of force.
 Hungarian media outlet RTL.hu opined that Kloepfer's wife was lucky not to be shot in this incident.

+Investigation into law enforcement

 The North Carolina State Bureau of Investigation in December 2022 started an investigation into the shooting.
+The investigation continued past June 2023.
 The bureau does not make its investigation results public, but sends them to a district attorney, who will decide whether to file charges against any officers.

+However, on March 27, 2023, the Cherokee County District Attorney, Ashley Welch, sought to recuse from the case, citing that she and an assistant district attorney may be witnesses for the investigation, as they were contacted by a Cherokee County Sheriff's Office deputy hours after the shooting.
+As the "allegations in this case involve potential crimes committed by a government official", Welch requested the Office of the North Carolina Attorney General (Josh Stein) to step in.

+In November 2023, the North Carolina State Bureau of Investigation finished its investigation, passing its findings to a special prosecutor.
+In February 2024, Kimberly Spahos, executive director of North Carolina's Conference of District Attorneys, revealed that special prosecutor Lance Sigmon in December 2023 declined to file any criminal charges against law enforcement officers involved in the raid; Spahos did not give specific reasons for Sigmon's decision.